nickstenning/monkigras-2013/README.md

-# README
+# Making for makers

-This is a repository to gather resources for a talk (of as-yet-unknown name) to be given at Monkigras 2013 by Mazz Mosley and Nick Stenning of the [Government Digital Service][gds].
+These are the slides for a talk given at Monkigras 2013 by Mazz Mosley and Nick Stenning of the [Government Digital Service][gds].

 [gds]: http://digital.cabinetoffice.gov.uk